Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-But what about cabbage?
-Since they are omnivores, chickens can eat a variety of fruits and vegetables.
-Cabbage is a nutritious treat that can complement your chickens’ diet.
-In this article, we will explore the types of cabbage your chicken can eat, how often they should eat cabbage, and what fruits and vegetables you should avoid giving to your chickens.
+So, what about cabbage?
+Since they are omnivores, chickens can eat a variety of fruits and vegetables, and cabbage is a nutritious treat that can complement your chickens’ diet.
+In this article, we explore the types of cabbage that your chicken can eat, how often they should eat cabbage, and the fruits and vegetables that you should avoid giving to your chickens.

 chicken divider